Navalag/ft_printf/README.md

 ```

-Than you can test it with your code or use /test_files:
+Than you can test it with your own code or use /test_files:
 ```

 gcc test_files/main.c libftprintf.a && ./a.out